dragos-gruia/computational_modelling_of_behaviour_in_stroke/README.md

 # Differentiating Motor and Cognitive Deficits in Neurological Disorders via a fixed-point iteration method

-## Paper Summary
+## Executive Summary

-This repository contains the data cleaning and analysis pipelines associated with the paper **"Mitigating the impact of motor impairment on self-administered digital tests in patients with neurological disorders."** In this study, I applied a computational framework to improves the reliability and clinical utility of remote digital health assessments in patients struggling with physical/motor impairments.
+This repository contains the data cleaning and analysis pipelines associated with the paper **"Mitigating the impact of motor impairment on self-administered digital tests in patients with neurological disorders."** In this project, I developed a computational framework to improve the reliability and clinical utility of remote digital health assessments in patients struggling with physical/motor impairments.
+The results suggest that the impact of physical impairment on performance has been fully mitigated and that the framework yields highly reliable and clinically valid outcomes.

 ## Statistical techniques applied in the paper